Pekanbaru: Air

 In 2012, the new terminal was opened, replacing the old terminal that had been used since the 1980s.
 The old terminal is planned to be demolished to build more spaces for the apron and more aircraft capacity.
 Even though the new terminal has been fully used, the aerobridges that were constructed have never been utilized as the apron expansion has not been completed yet after two years since the opening of the new terminal to the public in 2012.
 Thus, the airport company PT Angkasa Pura II is currently ferrying passengers to and from the terminal using shuttle buses until the aerobridge can be used.

 Pekanbaru's airport is also utilized separately as the airbase of the TNI-AU (Indonesian Air Force) and home base of the 12th Squadron, a shelter to some Hawk Mk.109s and Mk.209s.
 The airbase is named after the former head of Indonesian Air Force, Roesmin Nurjadin and formally called as Pangkalan Udara Roesmin Nurjadin or Roesmin Nurjadin Airbase.

 Education

 Pekanbaru has a formal and informal form of education.
 Pekanbaru currently implements a "zonation" system to assign new students in public schools.

+Tourism

+The tradition of Petang Megang when entering the month of Ramadan has been carried out since the time of the Siak Sultanate and is still held by the people of Pekanbaru City.